-- This Agreement shall enter into force upon an exchange of Diplomatic notes confirming that each Party has completed its constitutional processes for entry into force. - The Agreement may be amended in writing by the mutual consent of the Parties.
-This Agreement shall remain in force until terminated in writing by either Party, with such termination taking effect six months from the date of the written notice of termination. - This Agreement may also be terminated by the mutual written agreement of the Parties. - 4.
-Unless otherwise agreed, termination of this Agreement shall not affect the validity or duration of any Cooperative Activity previously undertaken pursuant to it.

-5. The respective rights and responsibilities of the Parties (and Participants) under Article 12 (Information Security), Article 13 (Intellectual Property Management and Use of Information), Article 14 (Publication of Research Results), Article 17 (Third Party Sales and Transfers), Article 18 (Dispute Resolution) and Annex I shall continue notwithstanding the termination or expiry of this Agreement.
-In particular, all Classified Information exchanged or generated under this Agreement shall continue to be protected in the event of the termination or expiry of the Agreement.
+- 1. This Agreement shall enter into force upon the date of the last signature. - 2.
+The Agreement may be amended in writing by the mutual consent of the Parties. - 3.
+This Agreement shall remain in force until terminated in writing by either Party, with such termination taking effect six months from the date of the written notice of termination.
+This Agreement may also be terminated immediately by the mutual written agreement of the Parties. - 4.
+Unless otherwise agreed, termination of this Agreement shall not affect the validity or duration of any Cooperative Activity previously undertaken pursuant to it. - 5.
+The respective rights and responsibilities of the Parties (and Participants) under Article 12 (Information Security), Article 13 (Intellectual Property Management and Use and Information), Article 14 (Publication of Research Results), Article 17 (Third Party Sales and Transfers), Article 18 (Dispute Resolution) and Annex I shall continue notwithstanding the termination of this Agreement.
+In particular, all Classified Information exchanged or generated under this Agreement shall continue to be protected in the event of the termination of the Agreement.